Michael Payne, Jr., MD

-Dr. Payne is a member of several professional organizations, including the American College of Radiation Oncology, the American College of Radiology, the American Society for Therapeutic Radiation and Oncology, the Radiological Society of North America, the American Society of Clinical Oncology and the American Brachytherapy Society.
+Dr. Payne is a member of several professional organizations, including the American College of Radiation Oncology, the American College of Radiology, the American Society for Therapeutic Radiation and Oncology, the Radiological Society of North America, the American Society of Clinical Oncology, the European Society for Hyperthermic Oncology and the American Brachytherapy Society.

 A Chicago Bears and White Sox fan, Dr. Payne is also a technology buff and likes to travel.
 So far, his favorite places he’s visited are Amsterdam and St. Maarten.